jalilfahimi/ldapcli/README.md

 ### DEV Usage
-If you do not have a functional LDAP or want to test this software, you can use the prepared LDAP server from the docker.
+If you do not have a functional LDAP or want to test this software, you can use the prepared LDAP server from docker.
 #### Start the docker:
 ```
 sudo docker-compose up